Mordechai Vanunu: Release, liberties restrictions and asylum applications

-On 22 April 2004, Vanunu asked the government of Norway for a Norwegian passport and asylum in the country for "humanitarian reasons", according to Norwegian media.
-He also sent applications to other countries, and stated that he would accept asylum in any country because he fears for his life.
+On 22 April 2004 Vanunu asked the government of Norway for a Norwegian passport and asylum in the country for "humanitarian reasons", according to Norwegian media.

-Former conservative Norwegian Prime Minister Kåre Willoch asked the conservative government to give Vanunu asylum, and the University of Tromsø offered him a job.
-On 9 April 2008, it was revealed that Vanunu's request for asylum in Norway was rejected in 2004 by Erna Solberg, at the time Minister of Local Government in the liberal coalition government led by then Norwegian Prime Minister Kjell Magne Bondevik.

 While the Norwegian foreigner directorate (State Department) (UDI) had been prepared to grant Vanunu asylum, it was suddenly decided that the application could not be accepted because Vanunu had applied for it from outside of the borders of Norway.
-An unclassified document revealed that Solberg and the government considered that extracting Vanunu from Israel might be seen as an action against Israel and thereby unfitting the Norwegian government's traditional role as a friend of Israel and as a political player in the Middle East.
-Since the information has been revealed, Solberg has rejected criticism and defended her decision.
+An unclassified document revealed that Erna Solberg and the government considered that extracting Vanunu from Israel might be seen as an action against Israel and thereby unfitting the Norwegian government's traditional role as a friend of Israel and as a political player in the Middle East.
+Since the information has been revealed, Solberg rejected criticism and defended her decision.

-Vanunu's application for asylum in Sweden was also rejected on the grounds that Sweden, like Norway, does not accept absentee asylum applications.
-He also unsuccessfully requested asylum in Ireland, which would require him to first be allowed to leave Israel.
-He has not applied for asylum in his native Morocco.
+Vanunu's application for asylum in Sweden was rejected on the grounds that Sweden, like Norway, does not accept absentee asylum applications.
+He unsuccessfully requested asylum in Ireland, which would require him to first be allowed to leave Israel.